 This lightweight bottle is easy to use, fairly durable, and easy to clean, making it an exciting addition to the endless search for the perfect collapsible water bottle.

 Ease of Use

 It's hard to beat any bottle made by Platypus in the weight metric.
 These bottles are designed to be light, portable, and collapsible.
 We enjoyed taking the Meta out climbing because it felt as light as the plastic Gatorade bottles we typically use for a day on the rock.
-This bottle is slightly heavier than the Nomader, but well worth it when ease of cleaning and durability come into play.
-Comparable bottles in respect to weight are the Nalgene Wide-Mouth and the CamelBak Eddy.

 At first, we were skeptical of this bottle because of its combination of plastics, but after some time using it on hikes and climbs, it became clear that the Platypus Meta is a great lightweight bottle.
 We liked its one-turn lid, its soft sides that collapse enough to save some room in your pack when the bottle is empty, and its removable upper portion that makes cleaning easy.
 This bottle is novel and new, which is surprisingly hard to pull off in the world of water bottles!